richiexuetang/ritcher-map/README.md

 of [mapgenie.io](https://mapgenie.io).
 Built as a polyglot, event-driven system that puts each language where it's genuinely strongest.

-> **Note on assets:** RitcherMap ships no game map imagery.
-Base maps are a
-> swappable input; develop and test against synthetic or properly-licensed
-> images.
-Game publishers' map art is copyrighted.

 ---

 ## Why polyglot